MChiang7/Springboard/README.md

 ##### Logistic Regression Case Study
 Created a logistic regression model to determine sex based upon height and weight data.
 ##### Decision Tree Coffee Case Study
-Utilize Gini impurity and entropy measures to optimize a random forest model to determine if a coffee diner should strike a deal with a new vendor.
+Utilized Gini impurity and entropy measures to optimize a random forest model to determine if a coffee diner should strike a deal with a new vendor.
 ##### Random Forest COVID 19 Case Study
-Implement a random forest model to determine the state of a patient (isolated, released, missing, deceased) in the COVID 19 pandemic based upon South Korea cases from December and January of 2020.
+Implemented a random forest model to determine the state of a patient (isolated, released, missing, deceased) in the COVID 19 pandemic based upon South Korea cases from December and January of 2020.
 ##### Gradient Boosted Titanic Case Study
-Implement a gradient boosted regression tree to predict the survival of passengers on the Titanic.
+Implemented a gradient boosted regression tree to predict the survival of passengers on the Titanic.

 #### Unit 15 - Unsupervised Learning
 ##### Euclidean and Manhattan Distance Case Study
-Examine and visualize differences between Euclidean and Manhanttan distance.
+Examined and visualizde differences between Euclidean and Manhanttan distance.
 ##### Cosine Similarity Case Study
-Utilize cosine similarity to compare different text values in documents.
+Utilized cosine similarity to compare different text values in documents.
 ##### Email Campaign Clustering Case Study
-Implement a K-Means clustering algorithm to analyze information on marketing newsletters/e-mail campaigns and transaction level data from customers and determine which offers customers responded to, and what the customer ended up buying.
-Utilize methods such as elbow, silhouette, and gap statistic to choose the k clusters.
-Visualize final clustering with PCA.
+Implemented a K-Means clustering algorithm to analyze information on marketing newsletters/e-mail campaigns and transaction level data from customers and determined which offers customers responded to, and what the customer ended up buying.
+Utilized methods such as elbow, silhouette, and gap statistic to choose the k clusters.
+Visualized final clustering with PCA.